wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-configure-manage-direct-routing/includes/2-configure-connect-session-border-controller.md

 ## Configure the SBC

 The specific steps you take to configure the Session Border Controller depend on your SBC vendor, which  provides the specific documentation.
-In the **Learn more** section below, the **Configure Direct Routing** links includes information about SBC from specific manufacturers.
+In the **Learn more** section below, the **Configure Direct Routing** link includes information about SBC from specific manufacturers.

 At a high level, configuration of the SBC will generally require you to: